 9. Recycling campaigns

-They advocate for re-use and the recycling of non-biodegradable products such as plastics, obsolete electrical equipment’s, and many others.
+They advocate for re-use and the recycling of non-biodegradable products such as plastics, obsolete electrical equipment, and many others.

 Types of Environmental Activism and Examples

-The various types of environmental activism are categorized into solution driven activism, change focused activism, and revolutionary activism.
-The activists may aim to conserve the environment or even oppose other activists groups.
+The various types of environmental activism are categorized into solution driven activism, change-focused activism, and revolutionary activism.
+The activists may aim to conserve the environment or even oppose other activist groups.

 1. Environmentalism activism

-They were pessimistic in nature and were convinced that earth chances of the survivor in the future were bleak.
-However, in the 1970’s activists adapted the emancipatory environmentalism that suggests advocating for strategies that would limit the degradation of the environment.
+They were pessimistic in nature and were convinced that the earth’s chances of the survivor in the future were bleak.
+However, in the 1970s activists adapted the emancipatory environmentalism that suggests advocating for strategies that would limit the degradation of the environment.

 For instance, human welfare ecology aims at creating a clean and safe environment for human life.
 As early as 1980, organizations such as the Green peace and World Life Fund had adapted the environmentalism and started to establish offices all over the world.
 They organized campaigns all over the world and the offices served as their reporting headquarters.